 The RGD Ethics Committee and Spec Lobby Committee work to issue formal grievances to those who issue RFPs with spec components, host crowdsourcing competitions and more.
 Professional designers are encouraged to contact us when asked to engage in spec work.
 Depending on the situation and request, RGD will either write to and advise the offending parties directly, or provide complainants with a copy of the policy on letterhead.

-For information on RGD's recent anti-spec successes, and other advocacy efforts, click here.
+For information on RGD's pasts anti-spec successes, and other advocacy efforts, click here.

 To inform us of a case of spec work or for further information please contact: